 Caribbean Stew Turkey Wing Recipe

 In Trinidad, we stew everything from chicken, beef, pork, and fish.
 Yes, turkey wings are no exception.
+They’re meaty, flavorful, and perfect for soaking up that rich, caramelized gravy we love so much.

 I am obsessed with this meat.
 It is inexpensive, and I make mine tasty and fall off the bone.
+Stewed turkey goes with everything, including rice, dumplings, and roti if you’re like me and love experimenting.

 What Are Turkey Wings?